Call Center Employee (Retail)

 What's the craziest story you've heard of a phone rep being rude or unprofessional to a caller?

-Asked by Elise about 9 years ago
+Asked by Elise almost 10 years ago

 Well, I must say some of the experiences that have been in the news about comcast and the experience of their customers has been pretty intense.
 Having worked for a cable company that is a tleast putting an effort in to make sure the customer service experience is good even if the pricing and other issues remain, I feel horrible for the people that have to deal with them.
 If given the opportunity, I'd definately overhaul the customer experience with comcast.